coli-saar/Seq2seq-on-COGS/README.md

 ```

 #### Datasets
-For original COGS dataset, please download from <https://github.com/najoungkim/COGS> and
+For original COGS dataset, please download from <https://github.com/najoungkim/COGS> and put the data directory
-copy all files into `data/sem`.
+in `data/`.

 #### Run scripts